Who’s who on The Masked Singer? All the latest clues

 Another wrote: “If you haven’t clicked that Rockhopper is Michelle Williams from Destiny’s Child from the clues tonight, I don’t know how to help you.”

-According to the bookies, Rockhopper is most likely to be Zendaya with odds of 6/4.
+According to the Betfair, Rockhopper is most likely to be Robyn with odds of 11/10.

 Firework performed during the first show, lighting up the stage with their rendition of “Domino” by Jessie J.